Photo by Bruce Terzes

 PACKING LIST

+This is not a complete list.
 To find the most accurate packing list for your specific adventure, access your online trip portfolio, and under the section reading “View Info & Documents”, you’ll find the “Equipment and Pack List” document.
 You’ll have access to this upon reserving your adventure.

 We have prepared packing lists for different times of the season depending on the average temperature that time of year, so they’re accurate to what you’ll need to bring on your adventure specifically.
 If you have any difficulties finding this document, call our office and we’ll be happy to assist you!